chrplr/arduino_leonardo_reponse_key/README.md

 `Time-stamp: <2024-12-09 16:28:19 christophe@pallier.org>`

-In human experimental psychology, many experiments  requires the recording of reaction-times.
+In human experimental psychology, many experiments require the recording of reaction-times.
 Although the keyboard or the mouse buttons can be used to record manual responses, they can potentially introduce non-negligeable measurement errors ([refs](#refs))

 The picture below shows a simple response key device based on an [Arduino Leornardo](https://docs.arduino.cc/hardware/leonardo/) microcontroller and a [Morse key](https://putikeeg.com/products/straight-key-morse).